avenix/WDK/README.md

 and the following frequency-domain features:

-- spectral spread: indicates the variance in the distribution of frequencies
+- spectral spread: indicates the variance in the distribution of frequencies.
 - spectral centroid: Indicates where the "center of mass" of the spectrum is located.
-- spectral flatness: provides a way to quantify how noise-like a sound is. white noise has peaks in all frequencies making its spectrum look flat
+- spectral flatness: provides a way to quantify how noise-like a sound is.
+White noise has peaks in all frequencies making its spectrum look flat.
-- spectral entropy: indicates how chaotic / how much informatiomn there is in the frequency distribution
+- spectral entropy: indicates how chaotic / how much informatiomn there is in the frequency distribution.
 - spectral energy: the energy of the frequency domain (sum of squared values of dft coefficients).
 - spectral density: the probability distribution of the spectrum.
 Not a feature but a transformation that can result in other features.

 Coming soon: Frequency domain features (maximum frequency, value and ratio, spectral entropy, 10 cepstral coefficients, Fourier transform: coefficients grouped in four logarithmic bands, maximum spectral frequency ), wavelet analysis, mean crossing rate.

 *Note: use the extractFeatures() method of the FeatureExtractor.
 This method receives a *Segment* as input and returns i) an array of features and ii) an array with the name of each feature in i)*.